viraj-sh/ShortcutFoo-Cheatsheet-Scraper/readme.md

 ```

 ## Future Updates 🔮
-- **GUI Application**: Develop a graphical interface for easier navigation
+- **GUI Dashboard**: Develop a graphical dashboard for easier navigation
 - **PDF Export**: Add professional PDF export option
 - **Auto-update**: Periodic checks for updated cheatsheets
 - **Search Enhancement**: Full-text search within cheatsheets
 - **Tagging System**: Organize cheatsheets by categories and tags
-- **Mobile App**: Create a mobile-friendly version for quick reference
 - **Offline Mode**: Package cheatsheets for offline access
 - **Customization**: Allow users to create custom cheatsheet bundles

 ## Disclaimer ⚠️
 This project is intended for **educational purposes only**.
 All cheatsheet content belongs to [ShortcutFoo.com](https://www.shortcutfoo.com) and is used in accordance with their publicly accessible content policy.